nf-core/nanostring/docs/usage.md

 ## Samplesheet input

-You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
+You will need to create a samplesheet with information about the samples you would like to analyze before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'